HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value 🖐️ used
-  - identifier
+  - identifier 🖐️ used
-  - variable
+  - variable 🖐️ used
-  - constant
+  - constant 🖐️ used
   - scalar
   - literal
-  - expression
+  - expression 🖐️ used
   - heap
-  - function
+  - function 🖐️ used
   - procedure
   - method
-  - class
+  - class 🖐️ used
-  - prototype
+  - prototype 🖐️ used
   - event
   - type
   - primitive types